sal55/langs/pcl8.md

 PCL is intended for whole-program compilers with a backend (the bit that comes after the PCL stage) that directly generates executables, or even runs the generated code, without extraneous tools such as linkers.

-However this describes only the form of the IL; it does not dictate what happens next.
-The PCL design just strives to include enough information to make that job possible.

 ### Generating PCL

 This is done via a small library and API that is expected to be compiled-in to the front-end compiler.
-Although the front and back ends are demarcated (eg. PCL has its own ST and type system), there is some leakage between the two.

 The API is not documented ATM, it is defined by its source module.
+There is no viable textual form of the IL as there was in previous version, only what is displaye for debugging purposes.

 ### PCL IL Instructions